An API for Business Card Transcription

 FullContact is proud to present to you CardShark: A RESTful business card transcription API that a developer can use to pipe digitized information from images of business cards directly into your system or application of choice.
 Simply POST images of business cards to the API and receive structured contact data back via a webhook callback.
 It’s that easy, really!

 CardShark is free to use while in beta.
 Just promise to give us feedback so that we can continue to make the service better.
 UPDATE: CardShark is now out of beta and included on all FullContact API plans!
-Learn more here.
+We’ve also updated the name to “Card Reader API” – learn more here.

 As for the current accuracy of results, well, as Brian Fantana would say, “They’ve done studies, you know.
 60% of the time, it works every time.”